Festivals and Events in Palawan

 Feast of the Immaculate Conception

-The feast of the Virgin Mary which is also observed in other parts of the Philippines continues until the New Year and is marked by series of nightly parades and processions of the Virgin Mary.
+Every year on December 8th, Puerto Princesa celebrates the Feast of the Immaculate Conception of the Virgin Mary, which is also celebrated in other parts of the Philippines.
+This festival continues until the New Year, and is marked by a series of nightly parades and processions featuring the Virgin Mary.

 Pagdiwata Tribal Ritual

-The municipality of Cuyo in Palawan celebrates its fiesta during the month of August.
-Their celebration is somewhat similar to the Ati-Atihan Festival.
-Those who participate in this event blacken their skin and would usually dance in complete abandonment to the musical beat of the drums.
+The fiesta in Cuyo, Palawan takes place in August and is similar to the Ati-Atihan Festival.
+During the event, participants blacken their skin and dance with complete abandon to the beat of the drums.

-Amidst all this merrymaking, there is a dancing clown who chases the women amidst their shrieks and laughter; and he only ceases the chase when coins are thrown at him.
+Amidst all the merrymaking, there is a dancing clown who chases the women, causing them to shriek and laugh until coins are thrown at him.